 BioDiem’s antimicrobial in development: BDM-I

-Screening studies to investigate the scope of in vitro activity of BDM-I have been conducted by groups such as the U.S. National Institute of Allergy and Infectious Diseases (NIAID)[1,2], United States Army Medical Research Institute of Infectious Diseases (USAMRIID), University of Sydney, RMIT University and Queensland Institute of Medical Research (QIMR).
-Based on promising in vitro data, BDM-I is poised to progress to in vivo studies in various infectious disease preclinical models.
+Screening studies to investigate the scope of in vitro activity of BDM-I have been conducted by groups such as the U.S. National Institute of Allergy and Infectious Diseases (NIAID)[1,2], United States Army Medical Research Institute of Infectious Diseases (USAMRIID), University of Sydney, RMIT University and QMIR Berghofer.
+Based on promising in vitro data, BDM-I has progressed to preclinical in vivo studies as a prelude to studies in various infectious disease models.

 Opal-T (topical application of BDM-I): in 2016 a topical formulation program for BDM-I (Opal-T) commenced in partnership with Formulytica Pty Ltd, a specialist topical formulation company based in Melbourne (www.formulytica.com).